Runpython-IntroProgramming/Space-Shooter/README.md

-# Spacewar (Level III)
+# Space Shooter (Level III)

 This project will give you experience writing graphical applications.
 You will also learn how to use classes and object-oriented programming to streamline your code.

 ## What to do

-Create your own version of [Spacewar](http://runpython.com/?user=BrythonServer&repo=Spacewar&name=spacewar.py) using the images and sounds included in this repository.
+Create your own version of this [Spacewar game](http://runpython.com/?user=BrythonServer&repo=Spacewar&name=spacewar.py) using the images and sounds included in this repository.

 Your game must include the following: